ProxyAi/.bin/README.md

 # ~/.bin

-A collection of bash scripts and utils in bash.
+A collection of bash scripts and utilities.